yawowususnr/YawOwusuSnr/README.md

 # Hello, I'm Yaw! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a student, and developer.
+I'm a sophomore at Virginia Tech, and developer.
 I'm currently working on Machine Learning projects and Undergraduate Research.
 I have a passion for building, investing and writing things of which you can see below.

 I'm currently working on a backend CRUD API application with MongoDB, Node.js and Express!